 - Define key metrics, across business functions, to remain consistent as business changes.

 - Provide users a way to blend IT governed data, with their own data, without losing reliability.

 - Maintain a network of analytics, which provides the quickest time-to-value.

 Birst has helped many companies in the manufacturing and distribution industry to transform their data into a competitive advantage.

 Let Birst Guide You

-On March 8, Birst will expand upon these common themes and demonstrate how our cloud analytics platform is being used by IT organizations today, to solve challenging problems with data.
+In a Webinar, available on demand, Birst expands upon these common themes and demonstrates how our cloud analytics platform is being used by IT organizations today, to solve challenging problems with data.